Counter-revolutionary: Hispanic America

 General Victoriano Huerta, and later the Felicistas, attempted to thwart the Mexican Revolution in the 1910s.
 In the late 1920s, Mexican Catholics took up arms against the Mexican Federal Government in what became known as the Cristero War.
 The President of Mexico, Plutarco Elias Calles, was elected in 1924.
 Calles began carrying out anti-Catholic policies which caused peaceful resistance from Catholics in 1926.

 The counter-revolution began as a movement of peaceful resistance against the anti-clerical laws.
-In the Summer of 1926, fighting broke out.
+In the summer of 1926, fighting broke out.
 The fighters known as Cristeros fought the government due to its suppression of the Church, jailing and execution of priests, formation of a nationalist schismatic church, state atheism, Socialism, Freemasonry and other harsh anti-Catholic policies.

 The 1961 Bay of Pigs invasion into Cuba was conducted by counter-revolutionaries who hoped to overthrow the revolutionary government of Fidel Castro.
 In the 1980s, the Contra-Revolución rebels fighting to overthrow the revolutionary Sandinista government in Nicaragua.
 In fact, the Contras received their name precisely because they were counter-revolutionaries.

 The Black Eagles, the AUC, and other paramilitary movements of Colombia can also be seen as counter-revolutionary.
 These right-wing groups are opposition to the FARC, and other left-wing guerrilla movements.

 Some counter-revolutionaries are former revolutionaries who supported the initial overthrow of the previous regime, but came to differ with those who ultimately came to power after the revolution.
 For example, some of the Contras originally fought with the Sandinistas to overthrow Anastasio Somoza, and some of those who oppose Castro also opposed Batista.

 Asia

 Japan

-During the Bakumatsu period of the mid 19th century, especially during the Japanese civil war of the 1868 to 1869 the Pro-Bakufu forces and especially the Samurai (and after the period Ex-Samurai) were left without money since their skills are obsolete.
-And so they banded up with the Eastern Shogunate led by the Shogun Tokugawa Yoshinobu who wished to drive foreign and especially Western European and American Influence against the Revolutionaries of Emperor Meiji who sought to modernize Japan with the states of Western Europe as Japan's Example.
-The war ended with a small number of casualties, most of whom were the Samurai.
-Years later though, Western Samurai and Imperial Modernists then engaged in the deadlier Satsuma Rebellion.
+During the mid-19th century Bakumatsu, especially during the Japanese civil war of 1868–1869, the pro-bakufu forces and especially the samurai, and after the period, ex-samurai, were left without money since their skills are obsolete.
+They banded up with the eastern shogunate led by the Shogun Tokugawa Yoshinobu who wished to drive foreign and especially Western European and American influence against the revolutionaries of Emperor Meiji, who sought to modernize Japan with the states of Western Europe as Japan's example.
+The war ended with a small number of casualties, mostly samurai.
+Years later, western samurai and imperial modernists engaged in the deadlier Satsuma Rebellion.